sammiee5311/mp4-download-and-converter/README.md

     - convert all the downloaded videos from `mp4` to `mp3`.
 - together
     - download all the urls and convert all the downloaded videos.

+## future plans
+- [ ] download and convert with url argument via terminal command.
+- [ ] add more convert options.